Educational Studies (EDS) - Courses

 School, Society, and Teachers

 This course focuses on the historical, philosophical, sociological, legal, and curricular foundations of education.
 The evolution of education, the role of cultural diversity in education, curriculum and assessment, education standards, and issues and trends in education are explored.
 It explores the ways educators are positioned within the twenty-first century as well as the contemporary issues they face, including but not limited to school law, governance, ethics, financing, and accountability reforms.
-Students will begin to articulate their personal philosophies of education through analysis of social class, race, gender, conflicting aims of education, and formal and hidden curricula.
+Students begin to articulate their personal philosophies of education through analysis of social class, race, gender, conflicting aims of education, and formal and hidden curricula.
 This course focuses on teacher education preparation, but is open to all students who are interested in the role of education in society and the roles that teachers play in shaping an educated society.
 Offered Fall, Winter, Spring, Summer.

 +EDS 206 Cr.3